SaraSithi/sarasithi.github.io/clouds.markdown

 title: Sound UX
 ---

 Currently, I'm the Music Programming Manager at Cloud Cover Music.
-I've worked at this leading B2B music service provider for the past 6 years and some of the most interesting work has been developing the signature sound experiences and playlists for a number of the most well-known North American brands.
+I've worked at this leading B2B background music SaaS solution provider for the past 6 years and some of the most interesting work has been developing the signature sound experiences and playlists for a number of the most well-known North American brands.
 I can't share any specifics, however, if you've been at a local restaurant, mall, grocery store, or gym, you've likely heard some of my work here and there!

 During my time at Cloud Cover Music, I developed the proprietary _Cloud Cover Music Brand Sound Process_.
 This process allows all of our important stakeholders to have insight and a say into the development of their personalized sound experience.